|

 • Some find the aesthetics of the design too simple and boxy.

-• Inspections are more of a challenge as you will have to remove all the boxes on top to get to the deeps at the bottom.
+• Inspections are more of a challenge, removing all the boxes on top to get to the deeps at the bottom.

-• The boxes can become quite cumbersome to move around when loaded up with honey.
+• The boxes become cumbersome to move around when loaded with honey.
 Check out our reviews of the Flow Hive or Apimaye hive if this is a problem for you.

-• Require storage for equipment when not in use so need storage space.
+• Require storage for equipment when not in use.

 Who invented the Langstroth hive?